Liu Shan: Life after the fall of Shu

 This phrase has become a Chinese idiom— lèbùsīshǔ (樂不思蜀), figuratively meaning "joyful and does not think of home / the past".
 The phrase has a negative connotation with regards to the person's character.

 Former Shu official Xi Zheng then advised Liu Shan that the appropriate response was to lament how far he had been removed from his family tombs.
 Liu Shan followed the advice when he was asked the same question later, however Sima Zhao quickly guessed that he had been coached in his answer, and Liu Shan admitted as much.
 This was noted by Sima Zhao as a sign that Liu Shan was an incompetent fool; some later historians believed that it showed Liu Shan's wisdom in intentionally displaying a lack of ambition so that Sima Zhao would not view him as a threat.
+Liu Shan outlived Sima Zhao, and saw Sima Yan's (Zhao's son) forcing Cao Huan, the last emperor of Cao Wei, to yield the throne to him; Yan then established the Jin dynasty in February 266.

-Liu Shan died in 271 in Luoyang, and was given the posthumous name "Duke Si of Anle" (安樂思公; "the deep-thinking duke of peace and happiness").
-This landless sinecure lasted a few generations during Wei's successor state, the Jin dynasty, before being extinguished in the Disaster of Yongjia.
+Liu Shan died in 271, during Sima Yan's reign, in Luoyang, and was given the posthumous name "Duke Si of Anle" (安樂思公; (Note: This posthumous name is per Wang Yin's Shu Ji.
+In Zizhi Tongjian Kaoyi, Sima Guang cited Sun Sheng's Jin Chunqiu, which recorded that Liu Shan's posthumous name was "Duke Hui" (惠公); Tongjian itself adopted the account found in Shu Ji when recording Liu's posthumous name.) "the deep-thinking duke of peace and happiness").
+This landless sinecure lasted a few generations during the Jin dynasty, before being extinguished in the Disaster of Yongjia.
 (Note: Liu Bei's line did not completely die out.
-In his Shu Shi Pu, Sun Sheng indicated that he met Liu Shan's younger half-brother Liu Yong's grandson Liu Xuan (劉玄).
-They met in Chengdu during Huan Wen's expedition against Li Shi, the last ruler of the Cheng-Han regime, in 347 (3rd year of the Yonghe era).
+In his Shu Shi Pu, Sun Sheng indicated that he once met Liu Shan's younger half-brother Liu Yong's grandson Liu Xuan (劉玄) in Chengdu during Huan Wen's expedition against Li Shi, the last ruler of the Cheng-Han regime, in 347 (3rd year of the Yonghe era).
 Sun claimed that Li Xiong, founder of the Cheng Han regime, created Liu Xuan as his Duke of Anle, after Liu fled to Shu during the chaos of the Yongjia era.)
 Liu Yuan, the founder of Han-Zhao, one of the states in the Sixteen Kingdoms, claimed to be a legitimate successor of the Han dynasty.
 In that capacity, he bestowed Liu Shan the posthumous name "Emperor Xiaohuai" (孝懷皇帝; "the filial and kind emperor").